Together, We Are the Media

 If you find joy and solace in the podcasts that we create, please consider becoming a Sustaining Member with a recurring monthly donation.
 For more than 12 years, Future Primitive has remained free to listen to, as well as ad-free.
 It takes us many hours a month to schedule interviews prepare and edit, and thousands of dollars a year to sustain.
 Your support matters and we appreciate any help immensely!

 This is a new episode in our monthly podcast series, Upaya Conversations, a collaboration with Upaya Zen Center.
-Richard J. Davidson received his Ph.D. in Personality, Psychopathology, and Psychophysiology from Harvard University.
-He is currently Director for the...read more
+David Loy, PhD, was the Besl Family Chair of Ethics/Religion and Society at Xavier University in Cincinnati, OH from 2006 to 2011.
+Before that he served...read more

 Praise from Our Listeners